 14. DO use plenty of white space.

-A dense, information-packed document can put off your reader.
+A dense, information-packed proposal format can put off your reader.
 When in doubt, space your content out.

 Now it’s time to explore the don’ts of proposal document formatting.
 Break these bad habits and you’ll increase the effectiveness of future proposals.

 Use justified left, ragged right.
 Irregular spacing between words slows down reading speed.
 This isn’t a novel—it’s a skimmable document.

 The human eye has to sweep too far, again, slowing down reading speed and reducing comprehension.

 Think very hard about using PowerPoint as a vehicle for written proposals or RFP responses.
 (This is prolific in consulting and creative agencies).
 Your stunning document may inadvertently make the evaluator’s job harder.

 Leave multiple columns to the NY Times.
 The eye has to perform too many sweeps, resulting in fatigue and loss of concentration.

 5. DON’T write long sentences.

 Comprehension of text rapidly decreases after 17-20 words, requiring your reader to re-read sentences to understand them.
 More often than not, they don’t bother to re-read and the information is not fully conveyed.